 The Agreement of Purchase and Sale is the agreement between the buyer and seller to purchase residential property.
 This agreement contains specific duties that each party must fulfill for the transaction to close.
 Many times, disputes may arise between the purchaser and seller of residential property.
 For example, one party to the agreement may back out of the transaction last minute or may fail to fulfil his or her obligations as set out in the Agreement of Purchase and Sale.

-The Walker Law legal team has extensive knowledge and experience in resolving residential property disputes.
+The Walker Law legal team focuses on resolving residential property disputes.
 We understand that purchasing real estate may be the largest investment you ever make.
 As such, we work diligently to avoid prolonged litigation and find the most effective route to a resolution.

 Property defects are categorized by patent and latent defects.
 A patent defect is one that can be discovered by conducting a reasonable inspection and making reasonable inquiries about the property.
 A latent defect is one that cannot be discovered reasonably by inspection and may be a hidden defect, such as mould.
 According to Canadian common law, sellers must disclose known latent defects to prospective purchasers and cannot hide defects in the home.
 Where the seller fails to disclose or tries to hide a known latent defect, he or she could be held responsible for damages and may be required to compensate the purchaser.

 Misrepresentations are false statements expressed orally or written from one person to another.
 Accordingly, there may be instances where a seller makes false promises to the purchaser.

 The Landlord and Tenant Board is a tribunal governed by the Residential Tenancies Act, which deals with landlord and tenant disputes, including non-payment of rent, damage to the leased premises, and terminating residential lease agreements.

 Walker Law can assist you with all aspects of residential property claims, including: